 So take one more step towards the water, and let us help you dip your toes in.
 Who knows, maybe you’ll soon be ready to dive in headfirst!

-Mindfulness Weekend Retreat for Women Who Struggle with Weight
+Jump Start to Mindfulness Retreat for Women Who Struggle with Weight

-We’ll be following that up with a mindfulness retreat the first weekend in January — Wednesday, January 4 – Saturday, January 7, 2017.
+We’ll be following that up with a mindfulness retreat the first week in January — Wednesday, January 2 – Saturday, January 5, 2019.